Best Gold Prices Today

 The best available deal each day (lowest single-dealer price per product).
 This reflects what a price-conscious buyer would actually pay.

-Are Gold Prices Cheap Today?
+Are Gold Premiums Cheap Today?

 Average premium shows the overall gold bullion market.
 Lowest premium shows the best available deal right now.